Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: Results for Particular Resampling Schemes

 where the final inequality holds because the factor on the second line of the middle step is the probability that lineages $\ell_1^1$ and $\ell_1^2$ merge.
 Hence, \eqref{eq:large_mergers_vanish} holds.

 To see that \eqref{eq:binary_uniformity} holds, note that \eqref{eq:strong_mixing} implies that the conditional law of the ancestor index of a lineage can be written as

 where $r( i, \cdot )$ is a probability mass function on $[ N ]$.
 Hence, a lineage can sample its ancestor by first flipping a Bernoulli($1 / \gamma^2$)-distributed coin.
 If the flip succeeds, the ancestor is sampled uniformly, while if the flip fails, the ancestor is sampled from the remainder mass function $r( i, \cdot )$.
-A sufficient condition for \eqref{eq:binary_uniformity} to hold is for each of the $| \xi |$ lineages to succeed in at least one coin flip between generation 0 and $\tau_N( \xi, \ell, j; t )$.
-For simplicity, we will consider the stricter event that there is at least one generation in which all $| \xi |$ lineages succeed in their coin flips.
-The number of generations until $| \xi |$ simultaneous successes in geometrically distributed with parameter $1 / \gamma^{ 2 | \xi | }$.
-Hence,
+The number of generations until $| \xi |$ simultaneous successes is geometrically distributed with parameter $1 / \gamma^{ 2 | \xi | }$.
+Let $\Xi$ denote the event that there is at least one such generation strictly between the initial generation $j$ and generation $\tau_N( \xi, \ell, j; t )$.
+By \eqref{eq:binary_ub}, we have that